 Berklee City Music® is a nonprofit education outreach program that leverages the power of contemporary music to empower youth from underserved communities to develop musically, academically, socially, and emotionally.
 Participating students receive valuable guidance and support from positive mentors—including dedicated instructors—and are exposed to unique experiences that can be a positive influence in their lives, all at little cost to their families.

 Thanks to gifts throughout the year and funds raised at the annual Encore Gala, City Music students have the opportunity to receive scholarships to participate in Aspire: Five-Week Music Performance Intensive, with select students going on to obtain full-tuition scholarships to Berklee College of Music.
-Join us at this year's 26th annual Encore Gala, which will be held virtually on October 24, 2020.
+Join us at this year's annual Encore Gala, which will be held on October 21, 2023.